amd/ZenDNN/README.md

 1. Open cmake/ConfigOptions.cmake.
 If pre-installed AMD BLIS is to be used, then set ZENDNNL_AMDBLIS_USE_LOCAL_REPO to ON and provide local path to ZENDNNL_AMDBLIS_DIR.
 If ZenDNNL is required to download AMD BLIS then leave the settings as they are.
+2. To build googletest, open cmake/ConfigOptions.cmake and set ZENDNNL_DEPENDS_GTEST to ON.

-2. Activate conda environment. (scripts/zendnnl_conda_env_create.sh creates a conda environment named zendnnltorch).
+3. Activate conda environment. (scripts/zendnnl_conda_env_create.sh creates a conda environment named zendnnltorch).

 ### 2.2.1.
 Create a build directory